-The RCN is a member of several different organisations, both European and international.
-They include the European Federation of Nurses Associations; the Commonwealth Nurses and Midwives Federation; the European Public Health Alliance; the International Confederation of Midwives; and the European Forum of Nursing and Midwifery Association.
+The RCN is a member of European and international networks such as the European Federation of Nurses Associations; the European Federation of Public Services Unions; the Commonwealth Nurses and Midwives Federation; the European Public Health Alliance; the International Confederation of Midwives; and the European Forum of Nursing and Midwifery Association.

-After a recommendation from the committee, at the RCN Annual General Meeting (AGM) in May, members voted to re-join the International Council of Nurses (ICN).
+At the RCN's Annual General Meeting (AGM) in May, members voted to re-join the International Council of Nurses (ICN) and this process is progressing.
 “We’re very much looking forward to playing our part in the future,” says Jason.

 Another priority is the Professional Qualifications Bill, introduced in the House of Lords in May 2021.
 The bill will replace previous legislation that allowed professionals to move freely between EU member states, which applied until the UK left the EU in 2020.
-Already the RCN has raised some significant concerns, including a lack of detail that leaves clauses open to wide interpretation, and also enables governments to include international recognition agreements within future trade deals.
+While the next stages of this legislation have yet to be timetabled, there are a range of issues which the RCN needs to see resolved.

-“We need legislation in place so we can maintain a skilled workforce,” says Jason.
-“If we want the best health care, there must be clear ways for qualifications to be universally recognised, rather than separately negotiated.
-It can't become a bargaining tool or we risk jeopardising patient safety.”
+“We need credible legislation in place so we can maintain a skilled workforce,” says Jason.
+“If we want the best health care, qualifications can't become a bargaining tool or we risk jeopardising patient safety.”

-Other key issues include how the RCN maintains its profile in Europe, now the UK has left the EU; the international challenges of recruiting and retaining nursing staff; safer staffing and what is being done globally to achieve that goal: and being able to share innovation and development across the global nursing workforce.
+Other key opportunities include how the RCN strengthens international relationships wth other nursing associations across the world; discussing the international challenges of recruiting and retaining nursing staff; safer staffing and what is being done globally to achieve that goal; and being able to share innovation and leadership across the nursing workforce as a truly global profession.

 “We also need to focus on internationally recruited nurses and black and minority ethnic communities,” says Jason.
 “We have nurses from all over the world working in the UK and they are a key part of our workforce.
 Where would we be without them?
 We need to look at how we support them throughout.
 This starts from when they’re first recruited, making sure that it’s done ethically, to ensuring we properly value the skills and knowledge they bring.”